FIND SAFARI QUESTIONS & ANSWERS HERE

 Visa & health regulations

-Chemists are well stocked in most regions but visitors requiring special medication should pack sufficient supplies in their hand luggage.
-On safari, rooms are provided with flasks of filtered and purified water.
-Mineral water is readily available.
+On safari, rooms are provided with flasks of filtered and purified water and mineral water is readily available.
 For those planning lengthy treks or camping expeditions, a basic medical kit is also a good idea.
-Other useful items include a torch, a penknife, tweezers, a compact alarm clock and mosquito repellent.
+Other useful items include a torch, a penknife, tweezers, and a compact alarm clock for early morning game drives!

 Currency $ £ € ¥